Venka97/FaceSwapCV/README.md

 # Content: Computer Vision
 ## Project: SwapCV

-In this project I modified the original code to allow live face from a video stream.
+This project allows you to swap faces in a live video stream.

 To run the script you'll need to install dlib (http://dlib.net) including its Python bindings, Haar Cascades and OpenCV.
 You'll also need to obtain the trained model from